 If you’re an international student, please do not have any living expenses or accommodation funds sent to the university from your sponsor as they cannot be transferred to you due to money laundering laws.
 Any money that you need, to help with living costs will must be paid from your sponsor directly to you.

 All full-time students are exempt from paying Council Tax.
 You may need to provide your local authority or landlord with a Council Tax exemption letter to prove you are a student at the University of Salford.
 An exemption certificate should be sent to your student email shortly after you register.
 If you do not receive your certificate you can request one online.

 Part time students do not qualify for Council Tax exemption regardless of the hours studied on the course.

 If you are in a regular property (i.e. with a private landlord) one Television Licence will cover the whole property.
 In university halls, each student with a TV will need their own licence.
 If you do not watch or record live broadcasts or download BBC i-player programmes, you may be exempt from needing to have a licence.
 The TV licensing website provides more information as to who needs to pay for a licence.
 Sometimes these are included in your rent, it is worth checking this before you pay.

 In order to afford rent, bills, food and other expenses, you may want to consider getting a part-time job.
 While it may feel like a struggle to try and juggle both study and work there are several benefits to employment during university:

 - Extra cash

 - Increases work experience, making you more employable later in life

 - Allows you to increase your knowledge of the working world and gain life experience.

-Visit our Careers & Employablility Service who can help you to search for part time work, they also offer workshops on CV improvement, interview techniques and help you to prepare through mock interviews.
+We encourage you not to work over 20 hours per week as this may impact on your relaxation and studies.
+Our Careers & Employability Service can help you to search for part time work.
+They also offer workshops on CV improvement, interview techniques and help you to prepare through mock interviews.
 Check out their webpage here.